bridgesense/dotfiles/README.md

 The [General](https://github.com/noctuid/general.el) plugin has been included with this Emacs configuration.
 There is no need to hold the comma down (the leader key borrowed from YADR) before pressing the next key.
-The following shortcuts can be typed concurrantly in the order presented which is a nice alternative to the Emacs Pinky.
+The following shortcuts can be typed concurrently in the order presented, which is a friendly alternative to the Emacs Pinky.

 #### Single Key Shortcuts: